-B.5 Progress Report.
+B.5 B.6 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-B.6 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N B.7 Certification by State or Local Officials.
+HOC continues to make positive strides toward meeting the mission and goals described in its FFY2019 - 2023 (HOC FY2020 - 2024) Five-Year PHA Plan.
+Please see the enclosed Narrative for more details including some highlights of HOC's efforts over this past year.
+Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
+Y N X (c) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+HOC staff met with the HOC Resident Advisory Board (RAB) in February 24, 2020 to review the contents of this PHA Plan.
+After explaining the Plan to the RAB in detail, the RAB endorsed this Plan.
+The RAB provided a letter indicating they endorsed the Plan.
+B. 7 Certification by State or Local Officials.
 Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
 B.8 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A □ □ □ □ (b) If yes, please describe: c.
-Statement of Capital Improvements .
+Y N N/A □ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ ⊠ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ □ (b) If yes, please describe: C. Statement of Capital Improvements .
 Required for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 C.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.
+Please see HUD Form 50075.2, submitted for HUD approval on February 18, 2020.
+This Capital Fund Program Five- Year Action Plan describes the capital improvements necessary to ensure the long-term physical and social viability of HOC's Public Housing projects.